This article has links to products and services we love, which we may make commission from.

 Although this famous eatery claims to have “lousy beer,” it is refreshingly delicious with fried clams and lobster risotto.

-For late night weekend snacks, pick up a cookie from Fatties, or pick up candy at Ye Olde Pepper Company.
+For late-night weekend snacks, pick up a cookie from Fatties, or pick up candy at Ye Olde Pepper Company.

 Parking in Salem